chris-hammersley/frontend-nanodegree-mobile-portfolio/README.md

 - added a media type to print css
 - added async to perfmatter.js
 - modified portfolio copy
-- optimized all native images
+- optimized hosted images
 - added attribute tags to external images

 /views/ja/main.js
-Line 450: new variable
+- Line 450: new variable
-Line 455: moved dx variable
+- Line 455: moved dx variable
-Line 457: moved newwidth variable
+- Line 457: moved newwidth variable
-Line 459: new variable
+- Line 459: new variable
-Line 461: refactor for loop with new variable
+- Line 461: refactor for loop with new variable
-Line 479: moved pizzaDiv variable
+- Line 479: moved pizzaDiv variable
-Line 513: moved phase variable & changed freq of scrolling updates Line 536: reduced number of pizzas
+- Line 513: new variable for scrollTop value
+- Line 536: reduced number of pizzas

 I used the following resources for additional help, information & inspiration!